School of Engineering

 Students building solar race car at the Rutgers student engineering studio

-Program Spotlight: Mechanical Engineering
+Program Spotlight: Aerospace Engineering

 Student Perspective